tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week2.md

 * Assignment and Koans Review
   * Examples of commit messages
   * Order matters on operations like * when the two objects are of different classes
+* Exceptions and Errors
 * OO
   * Inheritance: is-a (players)
   * Composition: has-a (odd array)
   * Roles via modules: acts-like-a (enumerable)
   * Example: Animals with Cat, Dog, Human subclasses.
 Only cats and dogs can wag tails.
 Modules are better than having Cat and Dog inherit from TailedAnimals because you might need to add FourLegged behavior later, and then what about kangaroos?
 * OO: public vs private
   * Example: Jess is a Builder.
 We don't want to micromanage her and tell her HOW to build the house; we just want to tell her to build it and let her figure out the details.
+  * Tell, don't ask
 * Use of modules for namespacing
   * Example: IronYard module with Instructor and Student classes.
 Iron Yard students don't sleep, but a Student outside the module does.
   * Exercise: Bass.
     * Make two classes with the same name.
 One for the fish and one for the orchestral instrument.
     * Each should have a maximum_length method, but they should return different things
     * You should also be able to call Fish::PHYLUM and get back "Chordata"
-* Exercise: Date class.
-  * Calories method/instance variable.
-  * Flavor method.
-Return a string that's the same every time.
-  * Create a few dates.
-  * Now call `Date.today.flavor`.
 * Requiring external code
 * Gems
 * Bundler
+* Methods ending in !
+* debugging
 * Exercise: install pry, add binding.pry to your Currency code.
-* debugging

 #### Notes